Caryn Franklin: Activism

 Work in recent years drawing upon applied psychology, specialising in selfhood, inclusivity and gender bias, has seen Caryn deliver corporate leadership talks and workshops with the aim of tackling lack of minoritised identities within teams and leadership.
 She has presented international workshops in Athens, New York, Toronto, Montreal and Prague.

 Caryn's fifth Book (audio format) SKEWED was completed in 2022.
-Co written with Professor Keon West and narrated by both authors, it blends fascinating scientific research and analysis with sharp insight and wit to challenges cultural messaging around identity and objectification, including race, gender, gender non-conformity, sexual orientation, age, and attractiveness.
+Co written with Professor Keon West and narrated by both authors, this project blended scientific research and analysis to unpack the cumulative effect of media on our cognitive and psychological process.
+In Franklin's mind a necessary challenge to the cultural messaging around identity and objectification, including race, gender, gender non-conformity, sexual orientation, age, and attractiveness.

 All Walks Beyond the Catwalk

 In 2009, Franklin co-founded the award-winning All Walks Beyond the Catwalk with Debra Bourne and Erin O'Connor, an initiative that promoted diverse body and beauty ideals.
-All Walks was unwaged, relying upon volunteers and collaborated with emerging designers, established big names in fashion and colleges and universities nationwide to promote the concept of emotionally considerate design and diversity for the industry and the educational curriculum.
+All Walks was unwaged, relying upon volunteers and collaborated with emerging designers, established big names in fashion and colleges and universities nationwide to promote the concept of emotionally considerate design and diverse representation for the industry and the educational curriculum.
 Also created was All Walks Diversity Network in association with Edinburgh College of Art, launched at Graduate Fashion Week in June 2011, attended by Lynne Featherstone.
 The national competition: Diversity NOW in association with i-D magazine and hosted at Graduate Fashion Week ran for four years.
 Franklin stepped away in 2015.

-A member of FACE: Fashion Academics Creating Equality: www.weareface.uk Franklin also pursues the accelerated recruitment and progression of Black and Brown academics as well as the centring of Black style and culture, to educational course and module evaluation metrics.
+A member of FACE: Fashion Academics Creating Equality: www.weareface.uk since 2020, Franklin also pursues the accelerated recruitment and progression of Black and Brown academics as well as the centring of Black style and culture, to educational course and module evaluation metrics.
 She has spoken of whiteness and entitlement in education through her position at FACE and through organisations such as CHEAD: Council for Higher Education in Art and Design.